 The Real ID Act, passed by Congress in May 2005, requires Nevada to comply with new security laws.
 The Real ID Act is intended to combat terrorism, identity theft, and other crimes by strengthening the integrity and security of state-issued identification.
 This law sets identification standards for state driver's licenses and identification cards when used for boarding aircraft or entering federal buildings where identification is required.
-Real ID licenses or ID cards are marked with a gold circle and star cutout, indicating the card meets federal identification standards.
-Standard licenses or ID cards will be marked with the phrase "NOT FOR FEDERAL OFFICIAL USE", indicating the card does not meet federal identification standards.
+Real ID licenses or ID cards are marked with a gold Nevada outline and a star cutout, indicating the card meets federal identification standards.
+Standard licenses or ID cards are marked with the phrase "NOT FOR REAL ID PURPOSES" indicating the card does not meet federal identification standards.